31 July 2021

 Investing in the agriculture sector

 There are many different ways people invest in the agriculture sector.
 The traditional method is to buy shares in a company that is of interest.
 Investors would then either hold those shares for the long or medium term, holding and speculating that they will make a long-term profit or trade them quickly with the aim of leveraging quick changes in value.
+Farmland investing platforms make it easy to invest in farmland in a crowdfunded manner.

 More recently, CFD trading has become more popular, after a 32% increase in trading on a year-over-year basis.
 With CFD trading, the trader doesn’t purchase the underlying asset and instead just speculates on the change in value over a certain period of time.
 The contract is opened between the trader/investor and a professional online stock brokerage.
 This means the trader doesn’t actually purchase the underlying asset – good news for those keen to trade in the agriculture sector.